'I like the idea that I’m a role model – I like the idea that I'm inspiring young women.' – Kashina, young leader

 Throughout the 20th century we continued to develop a programme which encouraged girls to challenge themselves.
 In 1966, six Guides broke the girls' relay record for swimming the English Channel.
 We also launched GOLD, giving young women – many of whom had never travelled abroad before – the opportunity to connect with guiding members overseas and lead development, training and relief projects.

 More than 100 years after Girlguiding began we continue to do amazing things.
-We've launched a number of fun-packed gigs and festivals for our members, marched at Pride and celebrated not one, but three centenaries.
+We've launched a number of fun-packed events for our members, marched at Pride and celebrated not one, but three centenaries.

 In 2018 we launched a brand-new programme for all our members from Rainbows to Rangers.
 It was the biggest refresh of badges and awards that Girlguiding had ever seen.
 Led by the skills and passions of girls today, we created six themes for our members to explore and introduced over 800 new badges and activities.